 (Photo Pending) The third member of the “guardsmen, ” Marshal Madsen wore a double drop loop, closed toe holster., a billeted cartridge belt, and buckle.
 Additional research in Ft.
 Smith revealed man other photos of “Chris” and his gun leather.
 Chris was in the Danish army, the French Foreign Legion prior to coming to America.
 Later he was a “Rough Rider” with Teddy Roosevelt in the Spanish American War and later a lawman.
 Holster, belt and buckle~ $324.95

 HH- KANSAS CITY “COW TOWN” POLICE

 An early, Cowboy Era, Kansas City Police holster from the cowboy days.
-The original, in our personal collection, has documentation and carried a 5 1/2″ Colt SAA like a glove.
+The original, in our personal collection, has documentation and carries a 5 1/2″ Colt SAA like a glove.
 We can adjust the fit for any barrel length.
 Rare original pattern from the cattle drive days.
 Who knows what stories this holster could tell.
-Probably made by the Kansas City C.P.
-Shipley co.
-With edge groove ~ $99.95.
+Police officers were issued a belt and two piece buckle.
+They were allowed to obtain their own holsters.
+This one was made by the C.P.
+Shipley co. of Kansas City.
+Holster with edge groove ~ $99.95.
 With one line of edge stamping add $10.
 For full basket weave or flowers and vines add $49.95.
 For lining add $25.

-Matching authentic Kansas City 1 3/4″ adjustable gun belt with two piece “Police” marked buckle~ $149.95.
+Correct authentic Kansas City 1 3/4″ adjustable Police gun belt with two piece “Police” marked buckle~ $149.95.
 With one line of edge stamping add $10.
 For full basket weave or flowers and vines add $49.95.
 For lining add $25.

 HH- TG- TERRITORIAL WARDEN